sahar-fehri/express-booking/README.md

 Should be successful

-5. Check availibilities (Should find two booked rooms)
+5. Check availabilities (Should find two booked rooms)

 6. Book another same room with id:2 from 11AM to 13AM ny sam